 • Key producers: LangeTwins Family Winery

-• This Tuscan, Italian grape is a natural for rosé because of the grapes pointed natural acidity, producing light and palate-freshening styles with subtle, floral-leafy notes suggesting strawberry and cherry-scented tea.
+• This Tuscan, Italian grape is a natural for rosé because of the grape's pointed natural acidity, producing light and palate-freshening styles with subtle, floral-leafy notes suggesting strawberry and cherry-scented tea.

 • Key producers: Sand Point; Karen Birmingham; Scotto Family Cellars

-• Another ancient (cultivated since Roman Empire days) black skinned Italian grape known for a high level of natural acidity, which produces refreshingly crisp and airy fresh dry rosés with a more floral scent than more conventional rosé grapes (such as Grenache), tinged with strawberry, violet and red licorice notes.
+• Another ancient (cultivated since Roman Empire days) black-skinned Italian grape known for a high level of natural acidity, which produces refreshingly crisp and airy fresh dry rosés with a more floral scent than more conventional rosé grapes (such as Grenache), tinged with strawberry, violet and red licorice notes.

 • Key producers: LangeTwins Family

-• Lodi is California's leading grower of Zinfandel by far (responsible for approximately 40% of tonnage grown in the state each year), and therefore was the leading source of grapes for pink colored "White Zinfandel" forever and ever.
+• Lodi is California's leading grower of Zinfandel by far (responsible for approximately 40% of tonnage grown in the state each year), and therefore was the leading source of grapes for pink-colored "White Zinfandel" forever and ever.
 Medium-sweet White Zinfandel is not nearly as popular as it was 25 years ago, but when made into a dry style rosé the grape still produces wines with fresh, lush watermelon/cherry aromas, fairly zesty, occasionally grapefruity acidity, and medium to full body.

-• Key producers: Harney Lane Winery (varietal not notated on label); Turley Wine Cellars; Peltier Winery; Mikami Vineyards; OZV; Stama Winery; Stonum Vineyards; Monte Rio Cellars; Michael Klouda; Jeremy Wine Co.
+• Key producers: Harney Lane Winery (varietal not notated on the label); Turley Wine Cellars; Peltier Winery; Mikami Vineyards; OZV; Stama Winery; Stonum Vineyards; Monte Rio Cellars; Michael Klouda; Jeremy Wine Co.

-Zinfandel (as key component in blend)
+Zinfandel (as a key component in the blend)

 • Even when blended with other grapes, Zinfandel as a varietal defines the fruit profile (watermelon, strawberry, raspberry) and refreshing, zesty quality of dry rosés made primarily from the variety.